-36) Families peer through binoculars and talk on the phone to their relatives who are across the ceasefire line in Syria proper and a man communicating with his family across the ceasefire line with a megaphone from an area called the "shouting hill station" or the "valley of tears".
+36) Families peer through binoculars and talk on the phone to their relatives who are across the ceasefire line in Syria proper and a man communicating with

 In 1974, following the 1973 Arab-Israeli War, a disengagement agreement was made between Syria and Israel in which a demilitarized zone was set up between the two states.
-Following this agreement, family members from both Syria proper and the Golan were able to meet near the ceasefire line fence.
+Following this agreement, family members from both Syria proper and the Occupied Golan were able to meet near the ceasefire line fence.
 Every family in the Golan has relatives in Syria, who they are permanently separated from.
 The military orders issued by Israel after the occupation banned civilians who were forcibly displaced from returning to their homes and properties in the Golan.
-This broke down all means of communication between the Syrians who remained in the Golan and their family members who were forcibly displaced to Syria.
+This broke down all means of communication between the Syrians who remained in the Occupied Golan and their family members who were forcibly displaced to Syria.
 Family separation violates the International Covenant on Economic, Social and Cultural Rights which states that the "widest possible protection and assistance should be accorded to the family".
 Forcible transfers and deportations are prohibited under Article 49 of the fourth Geneva Convention.

 37) Syrian men gathering at a wedding, Majdal Shams.
-The Druze are the majority inhabiting the remaining Arab villages in the Golan.
+The Druze are the majority still inhabiting the remaining Arab villages of the Golan Heights.

 Between 1967 and the implementation of the 'Golan Heights Law' in 1981 applications for family reunifications were submitted to the Military Governor.
 There were no guarantees that reunifications would be granted by the Israeli authorities.
-For those applications that were successful, family members either returned to the Golan or had members of their family join them in Syria proper.
+For those applications that were successful, family members either returned to the Occupied Golan or had members of their family join them in Syria proper.
 The reunification was under the condition that it was a 'one way ticket'.